anyscale/madewithml.github.io/docs/courses/foundations/python.md

     It seems like we've just done some operations before and after the function's main process?
 Isn't that what a decorator is for?

     ??? quote "Show answer"
         With callbacks, it's easier to keep track of objects since it's all defined in a separate callback class.
-It's also now possible to interact with our function, not jut before or after but throughout the entire process!
+It's also now possible to interact with our function, not just before or after but throughout the entire process!
 Imagine a function with:

         - multiple processes where we want to execute operations in between them
         - execute operations repeatedly when loops are involved in functions